Right now only, you can buy the course for a 10% discount.

 Integration

-The last of the three money laundering process steps denotes legitimacy via taxes or another way of normal financial functioning.
+The last of the 3 stages in money laundering process steps denotes legitimacy via taxes or another way of normal financial functioning.
 Companies undertake activities fully in the legal field at first glance.
 But this is just a cover when public services deep down see the violations:

 • Rolling dividends.
 Criminals direct financial distributions to their companies’ shareholders.